Surgery for advanced bowel cancer

 - Alcohol treatment

-Your doctor will take several factors into account before deciding whether any of these types of surgery are possible for you including
+Your doctor will take several factors into account before deciding whether any of these types of treatment are possible for you, including

 - Your general health

 - How quickly your cancer came back after other treatments